What We’re Doing

 Sorenson Unity Center

 In 2006, the City began construction of the Sorenson Unity Center to provide services, programming and recreation facilities to the Glendale community.
 In keeping with the City’s commitment to energy efficiency, the Unity Center includes a variety of energy efficient elements including enhanced use of windows and skylights for lighting, heat pump and gas assist technologies, low-e windows and a reflective roof.
 In 2009, the City received LEED Silver status for the new Unity Center.
 The City currently is pursuing a Silver rating for operation and maintenance of the Unity Center as a LEED-Existing Building.
+In 2018, solar panels will be installed.

 Public Services Maintenance Facility